Email this link to a friend.

 Ovarian Reserve and Follicle Stimulating Hormone

 Your ovarian reserve refers to the number of eggs that you have available for fertilization.
 A high ovarian reserve usually indicates a good number of viable eggs present in your ovaries.
 A low ovarian reserve may indicate that you have fewer available eggs.
-In order to test ovarian reserve, we measure your FSH level, which correlates inversely with the number of eggs that you have "on reserve" in your ovaries - your ovarian reserve.
+In order to test ovarian reserve, we measure your FSH level, which correlates inversely with the number of eggs that you have on reserve in your ovaries - your ovarian reserve.
 Women with a poor ovarian reserve are said to have reached their oopause.
 You can read more about this at Click here.
-Women with poor ovarian reserve will have high FSH levels.
+Women with a poor ovarian reserve will have high FSH levels.
 Some women find it difficult to understand why FSH levels are high in women with poor quality eggs.
 Intuitively, more is better, so higher levels should mean better eggs, shouldn't it?
-As one patient asked me, " If FSH stands for Follicle Stimulating Hormone, and I have high levels of FSH, then doesn't that mean that I have the ability to stimulate lots of follicles?
-A high FSH should mean that I should have lots of eggs! "
+As one patient asked me, If FSH stands for Follicle Stimulating Hormone, and I have high levels of FSH, then doesn't that mean that I have the ability to stimulate lots of follicles?
+A high FSH should mean that I should have lots of eggs!

 Let's look at the basic biology.
 If the ovary has many eggs, the FSH in a woman's blood is low because the body doesn't need to produce much FSH to induce normal ovulation.
 However, if the egg number is low, the body needs to work harder to produce ovulation, so it increases the amount of FSH in an effort to push the ovaries.
 A high FSH means the egg number is reduced, sometimes to levels so low that pregnancy is not possible.